This newsletter in English December 28th, 2007

 Soon three European works councils at Tyco

-After the splitting up of the American electrical company Tyco in three listed enterprises the EWC set up in 2001 also had to be split up.
-In February 2007 it met in the old composition, for the last time.
-The divisions Tyco Healthcare, Tyco Electronics and Tyco Fire & Security and Engineered Products & Services (TFS/TEPS) have been independent since June 29th, 2007.
-Before the splitting up three new EWC agreements had been negotiated for eight months.
-As regards to content they almost have remained unchanged, there were merely some technical changes (e.g. for the distribution of seats and the consideration of new EU member states).
+After the split of the American electrical company Tyco into three publicly traded companies, the EWC established in 2001 also had to split.
+In February 2007 it met the last time in old composition.
+Since 29th June 2007, the three divisions Tyco Healthcare, Tyco Electronics and Tyco Fire & Security and Engineered Products & Services (TFS/TEPS) has been independent.
+Before the split, three new EWC agreements have been negotiated during eight months.
+Its content was almost unchanged, there were only a few technical modifications (e.g. the distribution of seats and the taking account of new EU member states).

 All three EWC agreements are subject to British law and provide for one annual meeting under the chairmanship of the employer.
-The employees' side chooses a steering committee of three members.
-Tyco goes the same way as American Standard with the splitting, where the EWC is also separated in three different committees (see report in the EWC News 1/2007).
+The employees' side elects a steering committee consisting of three members.
+Tyco takes the same route with the split as American Standard, where the EWC is also separated into three different bodies (see report in EWC News 1/2007).

-A Spanish water group wants to establish an EWC
+Spanish water company wants to establish an EWC

-After the take-over of the British water supplier Bristol Water by the Spanish enterprise Aguas de Barcelona (Agbar) workers' representatives met on November 22nd and 23rd, 2007 in the Catalan capital for the first time to prepare the establishment of an EWC (on the photo the Agbar tower, headquarters of the group and new landmark of Barcelona).
-Not only a first outline was discussed for an EWC agreement but the nonexistence of a Spanish national works council was also criticised.
-The labour law in Spain stipulates only local works councils obligatorily.
-Moreover, there is a considerable delay at the formation of European works councils in Spain.
-The following texts are only available in German:
+After the takeover of the British utility Bristol Water by the Spanish group Aguas de Barcelona (Agbar), workers' representatives met on 22nd and 23rd November 2007 in the Catalan capital for the first time in order to prepare the establishment of an EWC (on the photo the Agbar Tower, headquarters of the group and new landmark of Barcelona).
+Not only a first draft for an EWC agreement was discussed, but also criticised the lack of a Spanish central works council.
+Labour law in Spain stipulates only local works councils compulsory.
+In Spain, there is also a significant delay in the establishment of European works councils.
+The following texts are available only in German:

 New EWC in the printing industry

-An EWC agreement was signed for Chevrillon Philippe Industrie (CPI) according to French law in Paris on December 13th, 2007.
-The CPI group belongs to the largest letterpress enterprises of Europe with about 4,000 employees in France, Germany, UK, Czechia and the Netherlands and is in the possession of two financial investors.
-During the two-year negotiations the employers' side had tried to achieve an EWC agreement below the subsidiary requirements of the EWC Directive, which however was rejected by the employees’ side.
-The following texts are only available in German language:
+On 13th December 2007, an EWC agreement was signed for Chevrillon Philippe Industrie (CPI) in Paris under French law.
+The CPI group is one of the largest book printers in Europe with approximately 4,000 employees in France, Germany, the UK, Czechia and the Netherlands and is owned by two financial investors.
+The employer had sought in the two years of negotiations to implement an EWC agreement below the subsidiary requirements of the EWC Directive, which rejected the employees’ side, however.

-We have provided further EWC agreements on a separate download page.
+We have provided further EWC agreements on a special download page.

 4. Participation in the SE